fetchai/docs-archived/README.md

 To compile and build the documentation site locally, download and install pipenv.
 Instructions are <a href="https://github.com/pypa/pipenv#installation" target=_blank>here</a>.

-Then run `make new_env`.
+Then run `make new-env`.
 This creates a new pipenv virtual environment and installs the required dependencies.

 Then `pipenv shell` to enter the pipenv virtual environment.